jmartini89/proxyc/README.md

 #
 ### Why?
 Why not!
-Fun little project to learn a lot about TCP and sockets<br />
+Fun little project to learn a lot about TCP and sockets.<br />
 I was searching for something like this.
-A friend suggested to write it myself and here we are<br />
+A friend suggested to write it myself and here we are.<br />
-It's intended to be used as a daemonized process on a headless server: no more wasted power, run those processes only when *actually* needed!<br />
+It's intended to be used as a daemonized process on a headless server: no more wasted power, run those processes only when *actually* needed!
+Very eco-friendly if you ask me!<br />
-Very eco-friendly if you ask me<br />
+It patiently waits for a user to show up, then gently executes the process the client was asking for, forwarding the connection<br />
 *MAGIC*

 #